ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-We typically use this in the context of `Id /~\ TC` where `TC` is our typeclass,
-meaning that we have a value, and an instance of a typeclass for that value,
-without knowing anything about the value.

 Biasanya, kita menggunakan uler-kasur pada konteks `Id /~\ TC` dimana `TC` merupakan
 kelas tipe, yang berarti kita mempunyai sebuah nilai dan sebuah instans dari
 sebuah kelas tipe untuk nilai tersebut tanpa harus tahu apapun mengenai nilai
 tadi.

-In addition, all the methods on the `Deriving` API have implicit evidence of the
-form `A PairedWith FA`, allowing the `iotaz` library to be able to perform
-`.zip`, `.traverse`, and other operations on `Prod` and `Cop`.
-We can ignore
-these parameters, as we don't use them directly.

 Sebagai tambahan, semua metoda pada APA `Deriving` mempunyai bukti tersirat
 dengan bentuk `A PairedWith FA`, memperkenankan pustaka `iotaz` agar dapat melaksanakan